-This explanation of the etiology of CA has taken a cognitive perspective.
-Before turning attention to possible treatments for CA, I should stress a distinction between what I will call "rational" CA and "nonrational" CA.
+Our explanation of the etiology of CA has taken a cognitive perspective.
+Before turning our attention to possible treatments for CA, we should stress a distinction between what we will call "rational" CA and "non-rational" CA.

 Rational levels of CA are produced by combinations of positive and negative expectations and helplessness or responsiveness that are consistent with views of an outside, objective observer's perceptions of reality.
 That is, the individual, for example, has a positive expectation for a behavior and an outside observer would agree that such a behavior should be expected to produce positive outcomes.
-Or, as another example, the individual feels helpless and knows of no behavior that would result in a desired outcome, and an outside observer would agree that that individual has no behavioral choice that would result in a positive outcome.
-Nonrational CA, on the other hand, is seen as the unjustified expectations and helplessness or responsiveness of the individual, as viewed from the perspective of an outside, objective observer.
+Or, as another example, the individual feels helpless and knows of no behavior that would result in a desired outcome, and an outside observer would agree that that individual has no behavioral choice which would result in a positive outcome.
+Non-rational CA, on the other hand, is seen as the unjustified expectations and helplessness or responsiveness of the individual, as viewed from the perspective of an outside, objective observer.
 For example, the individual may have negative expectations for a behavior, but an outside observer would see the behavior as highly likely to produce a desired outcome.
-Or the individual feels very responsive, but the observer sees the person's behavior as nonfunctional in the situation.
+Or, the individual feels very responsive, but the observer sees the person's behavior as non-functional in the situation.